exata531/Rin/README.md

 ### Why the warning

-Rin isn't signed because I don't have a paid Apple developer subscription (it's about a hundred bucks a year and this app is free, so, no).
+Rin isn't signed because I don't have a paid Apple developer subscription.
 Everything it does is in this repo where you can read it, and if you'd rather not trust a download from a stranger, the two commands under [Build from source](#build-from-source) make the exact same app on your own